 1 min read

 4 Minute Read

 I have recently written my first Instagram posts.
 Four, in fact.
 They represent the consummation of a 25-year intention to be deliberate about the life of the spirit.
-Now that I have broken through what seems a fading resistance to such a simple endeavor, here are my initial offerings from @TheHousetops.
+Now that I have broken through what increasingly feels like receding resistance to the commitment, here are my initial offerings from @TheHousetops.

+1 min read